Rayurn/assembly-delayloop/README.md

 -r/--register   To choose which registers to use, default is 16.
 -h/--help       Display usage, and information on the commandline flags.

-If using time and frequency, units are required while SI-prefixes are optional.
+When using time and frequency, units are required while SI-prefixes are optional.
 Units for time are seconds(s), minutes(min), hours(h) and days(d); frequency is in Hz.
 SI-prefixes are available from femto to Peta.

 ## Examples